 It wasn’t long before I was ready to do video as a seasoned pro.
 And as computers got faster, had more memory capacity, and video technology got smaller, I was able to do just that.
 It’s worth mentioning that the demands I put on software and hardware were such that I became a beta tester for many media production products including Hybrid Arts’ SMPTE Track Professional (music sequencer for the Atari platform), Ventura Publisher, CorelDRAW, Picture Publisher, Adobe Premiere, Session 8 (Pro Tools for Windows), Logic (music sequencer for PC/Mac), and Samplitude (digital audio workstation).
 I’ve also been a test site for several website authoring tools including Adobe DreamWeaver, NetObjects Fusion, and Xara Website Designer.
 All of these tools have their plus points and minus points, but the big plus is that I learned something about all of them and so was able to apply that to creating real-world products for our clients.

 Today, virtually all of the technology covered in this autobiography (and a lot that isn’t here) comes into play with every website our company creates.
 Websites are no longer silent brochures waiting to be seen by random visitors.
-They are living, breathing combinations of the best copy, artistic and functional typography, branded graphics, emotional colors, stunning photography, engaging video, and secure e-commerce systems.
+They are living, breathing combinations of the best copy, artistic and functional typography, branded graphics, emotional colors, stunning photography, engaging video, audio players, and secure e-commerce systems.
 And that’s just the part that’s visible to all who find your site!
 There’s a whole lot more going on behind the scenes: Content Management Systems (CMS), Frameworks and Themes; Industry Research; Market Research; Search Engine Optimization (SEO), Blogs; Meta Tags, Keywords, Analytics, Lead Capture, E-mail Campaign Integration, Specialty Plugins, and the list goes on.
 The Web today is a far cry from what it was in 1995.
 In fact, the Internet has become the new television, with younger people spending more time on line than watching TV.
 Your website has to stand out above the noise.
 It needs to be attractive, entertaining, and a place visitors will tell their friends, family (and yes, their dog) about.
 It needs to reflect your vision, and it needs to get results for you and your business.

 I’ve spent most of my life mastering the tools of several creative disciplines.
 The path I’ve taken has led me to where we are today: creating websites and content that attract who you want to attract; that solve the problems people need solved; that communicate what you need to communicate to others; and that hopefully, through your success, make this a better world for us all.